 \subsubsection*{Optimal devices performance}

 The analyzed assistive devices in the previous section and their effect on metabolic cost and muscular activation of the subjects in two different load conditions were studied under the assumption that the assistive actuators have no bounds on the amount of the moment they can supply to the musculoskeletal model.
-However, this assumption does not a descriptive assumption for the real-time designing and controlling assistive devices because the devices and especially untethered exoskeletons have some constraints on the amount of moment that their actuation unit can provide to assist the joint of interest and the suppliable power from the battery for untethered exoskeletons is limited by the battery life. \\
+However, this assumption is not a descriptive assumption for the real-time designing and controlling of assistive devices because these devices, and especially untethered exoskeletons, have some constraints on the amount of moment that their actuation unit can provide to assist the joint of interest, and the power suppliable from the battery for untethered exoskeletons is limited by the battery life. \\

-One of the main intentions of Pareto simulations was addressing this limitation through a simulation-based study in which we can analyze the performance of assistive devices under the limitation of their actuators on providing torque to the joints.
+One of the main intentions of Pareto simulations was to address this limitation through a simulation-based study in which we can analyze the performance of assistive devices under the limitation of their actuators on providing torque to the joints.

 The study was accomplished by constraining the maximum torque the assistive actuators can provide, and the optimal trade-off between the metabolic cost reduction and power consumption of the devices was obtained.
 The average Pareto front for the biarticular and monoarticular exoskeletons for both loading conditions of the subjects are represented in Figure \ref{Fig_Main_Paretofronts}.\\